-The border adjustment tax (BAT) earned its share of headlines in 2017 as Congress began gearing up to pass tax reform legislation.
-It’s a destination-based cash flow tax similar to a value-added tax.
+The border adjustment tax (BAT) earned its share of headlines back in 2017 as Congress began gearing up to pass tax-reform legislation.
+It’s a destination-based cash-flow tax similar to a value-added tax.

-Economist Alan A. Auerbach is credited with coming up with the BAT—a version of tax which 140 other countries impose—in 1997.
-Ultimately, Congress failed to push the tax through due to heavy opposition, but that could change.
+Economist Alan A. Auerbach is credited with coming up with the BAT—a version of tax that 140 other countries impose—in 1997.
+Ultimately, Congress failed to push the tax through due to heavy opposition.

-As an example, let’s say that XYZ Company manufactures housecleaning robots.
+Suppose XYZ Company manufactures housecleaning robots.
 The robots require a certain computer chip that tells them when it’s time to mop your floor.
-XYZ Company purchases these chips from Taiwan.
+XYZ Company purchases these chips from a source in Taiwan.
 It then assembles its robots and sells them to consumers in the U.S.

-Because the robots are purchased by U.S. buyers, the money they bring in for XYZ Company is subject to the BAT and is taxed.
-This would be the case even if XYZ manufactured its robots in another country where labor might be cheaper, not actually on U.S. soil.
-XYZ Company cannot deduct the cost of the chips as a business expense, either.
+Because U.S. buyers purchase the robots, the money they bring in for XYZ Company is subject to the BAT and is taxed.
+This would be the case even if XYZ were to manufacture its robots in another country where labor might be cheaper, not actually on U.S. soil.
+XYZ Company cannot deduct the cost of the chips as a business expense either.

-Theoretically and in the long run, it’s anticipated that these rules would have a balanced effect on trade because exports are not taxed.
-If XYZ also sells some of its robots in Canada, that portion of its sales would escape the BAT.
+Theoretically and in the long run, it’s anticipated that these rules would have had a balanced effect on trade, because exports aren't taxed.
+That portion of sales would escape the BAT if XYZ also were to sell some of its robots in Canada.

 The Goal of the Border Adjustment Tax

-It begs asking—why make such a significant change?
-As stated by those who supported the BAT, the goal is that it should strengthen the U.S. dollar and that this in turn would eventually cut the cost of imported goods.
+Why make such a significant change?
+The goal was that it would strengthen the U.S. dollar and that this, in turn, would eventually cut the cost of imported goods.

-Manufacturers would additionally be deterred, at least somewhat, from increasing their profits by purchasing parts from other countries, presumably because they’re cheaper there.
+Manufacturers would additionally be deterred from increasing their profits by purchasing cheaper parts from other countries.
 The BAT would discourage U.S. firms from establishing locations in other, low-tax countries as well, then selling what was produced there to U.S. consumers.
-And if they stay on U.S. soil, it will create more American jobs.
+And it would create more American jobs if they were to stay on U.S. soil.

 The biggest push against implementing a BAT is that the tax would trickle down to U.S. consumers.
-It would raise prices for consumers—companies would effectively pass the tax onto them—even as it produces more jobs, making it something of a wash.
+Companies would effectively pass the tax onto them.
+A BAT would raise prices for consumers even as it produced more jobs, making it something of a wash.

-It would affect taxpayers who aren’t unemployed or looking for a job, who are collecting paychecks but who must now spend more of those paychecks for everything from automobiles to clothing to those robotic maids.
-Numerous American businesses immediately cautioned that they would raise their prices in response if the tax were implemented.
+The tax would affect taxpayers who were collecting paychecks but would have to spend more for everything from automobiles to clothing to those robotic maids.
+Numerous American businesses immediately cautioned that they would raise their prices in response if the BAT were implemented.

-Opponents say that the tax would increase inflation as the cost of imported goods and parts goes up.
-Exports could be expected to decrease because a stronger dollar would make it more expensive for other countries to buy from the U.S.
+Opponents claim that the tax would increase inflation as the costs of imported goods and parts would rise.
+Exports could be expected to decrease, because a stronger dollar would make it more expensive for other countries to buy from the U.S.